London Banking and Capital Markets

 - Nasdaq: The initial purchasers in a €615 million notes offering by Nasdaq, Inc., a global technology company serving the capital markets and other industries.

-- GW Pharmaceuticals: The lead arrangers in connection with the credit facilities provided to support the acquisition by Jazz Pharmaceuticals plc of GW Pharmaceuticals plc, a UK pharmaceuticals business.
+- Chelsea FC: The lead arrangers in connection with the credit facilities provided to Chelsea FC, following its acquisition by the Boehly-led consortium.

 - Avast: The lead arrangers in connection with the credit facilities provided to support the acquisition by NortonLifeLock of Avast Plc, a cybersecurity company.

-- Sanne: The lead arrangers in connection with the first and second lien credit facilities provided to support the proposed acquisition by Apex Group of Sanne Group plc, a FTSE 250 specialist alternative asset fund and corporate administrator.
+- Sanne: The lead arrangers in connection with the first and second lien credit facilities provided to support the acquisition by Apex Group of Sanne Group plc, a FTSE 250 specialist alternative asset fund and corporate services provider.
+In addition, the lead arrangers in subsequent incremental acquisition financing credit facilities provided to Apex.